aescherling/eda.js/README.md

 ### simple exploratory data analysis
-A javascript app (using d3 and crossfilter) for visually exploring a dataset
+A javascript app (using d3, crossfilter to be added later) for visually exploring a dataset